Tag Archives: Chicago Winter Overnight parking ban

 The Facts, Info & Tips To Keep The Tow Trucks Away

-With Chicago’s annual Winter Overnight Parking Ban starting late Wednesday night at 3AM (technically Thursday morning), The Expired Meter has the lowdown on what drivers need to know to keep their cars from being hooked up behind a city tow truck.
+With Chicago’s annual Winter Overnight Parking Ban starting late Friday night at 3AM (technically Saturday morning), here’s what drivers need to know to keep their cars from being hooked up behind a city tow truck.

 This includes portions of Clark St., Devon, Central, Foster, Kedzie, Milwaukee, Division, Madison, State St., Cermak, Archer, Martin Luther King Drive, Morgan, 60th, Cottage Grove, 78th, 103rd, 106th and Torrence.

 Here’s the city’s full listing of streets covered by the parking ban.

 If you normally park on a major thoroughfare overnight, double-check the signs along the entire block to see if you can legally park there at night.

 Give your alderman’s office a call and double check with a staff member to see where you can legally park and/or what streets near where you live are impacted.

 Reference the map below to see if streets where you park are affected.

 On December 1st, a few hundred Chicago drivers will return to where they parked their car the night before only to find it has mysteriously disappeared.